0 Part Course |

 • Open Q&A on 2026 challenges; key takeaways, resources (Toolkit, NCSC, SRA guides)

-He is co - author of the Cyber Security Toolkit for the Law Society of England and Wales, a practical compliance guide for law firms, and is co-author of a GDPR practical compliance manual for law firms.
-He regularly presents Webinars and Podcasts for several organisations.
-A regular speaker at Conferences around the world, he has spoken at LegalTechTalk, the Nordic Privacy Arena, the European Legal Security Forum, the Lawyer2050 Conference in Tunisia, Legal Geek and the British Legal Technology Forum and also produces the regular Digital Law Podcast.
+Cyber Security for Solicitors is delivered by the co-author of the Cyber Security Toolkit for the Law Society of England and Wales, a practical compliance guide for law firms.
+Also, a co-author of a GDPR practical compliance manual for law firms, Redcliffe’s trainer regularly presents webinars and podcasts for several organisations.
+He is a regular speaker at conferences around the world, has spoken at LegalTechTalk, the Nordic Privacy Arena, the European Legal Security Forum, the Lawyer2050 Conference in Tunisia, Legal Geek and the British Legal Technology Forum and also produces the regular Digital Law Podcast.

 He is a member of the Expert Advisory Board for the Security, Privacy, Identity, Trust and Engagement Network + (“SPRITE+”) and is a past Chair of the GDPR Working Group of the Law Society of England and Wales.
-He is also a past chair of the Law Society’s Technology and Law Committee.
+This trainer is a past chair of the Law Society’s Technology and Law Committee.

 • Map the current cyber threat landscape for UK law firms, including AI-enhanced attacks (deepfakes, generative phishing, ransomware variants) and why solicitors remain high-value targets